rushikdm/DataStructuresAndAlgorithms/Arrays/array_algos.md

 ### Transform and conquer
 1. Suffix sum array to address range sum queries.
 2. Range update data structure.
-Perform efficient updates to add a number to all the entries in specified ranges.
+Perform efficient updates to add a number to all the elements in specified range.